DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 We created two datasets of 512 points mono sound frames, 32 ms, sampled at fs= 16kHz.

-- Valve sound frames: collected in the <b>6dB SNR</b> dataset, Normal, id00, id02, id04, id06.
+- Valve sound frames: collected in the <b>6dB SNR</b> dataset, Normal, id00, id02, id04, id06. <br>
   Ideally we would like to have access to valve sounds in silent background, but this data is not available.
 We had access to "noisy" valve sound frames only, the reason why we selected the best SNR data available.
 - Background noise frames: collected in the <b>-6dB SNR</b> dataset, Normal, id00, id02, id04, id06 when valves are not active.

 In this notebook we will investigate: